|

 (f) The law presumes that an asset (other than land) held in two or more names is owned as a joint tenancy, unless there is an indication that the owners own it in shares.
 So, for example, household goods, vehicles, bank accounts and investments owned by two or more persons will be presumed to be owned by them as joint tenants, unless their respective shares of the assets are specified or there is a statement that the asset is held by the owners as tenants in common. (g) At the time of purchasing the property, all names of the group who are joint tenants will show up on the title of the property evenly and each of the joint tenants has the entitlement in law to possession of the whole property. [ie no one joint tenant is in any way restricted from using any one part of the property]. (h) Joint Tenancy is the most common way for a couple to own real property. (i) The mortgage of a Joint Tenancy property requires the unanimous agreement of all joint tenants. (j) A sale of the entire property requires the agreement of all joint tenants, however, with the exception of a matrimonial home, any one joint tenant can sell their interest thereby automatically severing the joint tenancy and creating a tenancy in common.
 It is not necessary to apply to the courts to sever a joint tenancy. (k) A joint tenant may in certain cases and geographical areas, be able to apply to the courts to have the land severed and provide each owner with a separate and distinct piece.

-the terms “Co-tenancy” or “Co-tenants” are broad enough to be comprise both
+the terms “Co-tenancy” or “Co-tenants” are broad enough to comprise both

 joint tenancy and tenancy in common, but from an accounting and tax perspective